Kitten Care

 FIV (feline immunodeficiency virus)/FeLV (feline leukemia virus)

 These are two viruses that your kitten can get from other cats via blood or saliva exposure.
 Some kittens are born with them while others are exposed to these viruses via fighting with cats that have either virus.
 Both FeLV and FIV can be fatal to your kitten.
-It is important to ensure your new kitten has been tested prior to exposing your new family member to any other cat in the household.
+Have your kitten tested before introducing them to any other cats in the household.
 These viruses are just one reason why an indoor only kitten is a safer and healthier kitten.

 Flea and Tick Prevention